Exact Fractionalized Ground States in an Extended Spin-1 Kitaev Chain

 { \it{Role of conserved quantities}.}---We use the conserved quantities of Eq.~\ref{eq.Ws} to orthogonalize the fractionalized ground states.
 We first examine the action of $\hat{W}$ operators on a fractionalized state denoted as $\vert \chi_1,\ldots,\chi_N\rangle$.
 As shown in the supplement\cite{supplementary}, we find

 where $g(\uparrow)=+1$ and $g(\downarrow)=-1$.
 The overbar ($\bar{\chi}$) represents a spin flip.
-The $\hat{W}_{k}$ operator flips the bond-variables on bonds adjacent to the reference bond, leaving all others unchanged.
+The $\hat{W}_{k}$ operator flips the bond variables on bonds adjacent to the reference bond, leaving all others unchanged.
 Based on this relation, we express $\hat{W}_{k}$ (acting within the space of fractionalized states) as

 where $\sigma$'s are Pauli matrices that act on the $\chi=\uparrow,\downarrow$ degrees of freedom.
 We next seek superpositions of fractionalized states with specific values of the bond conserved quantities.
 We define a `selection Hamiltonian',